EliaKobayashi/unit_1-2021/README.md

 Ever since I was little, I would watch the Champions League with family and friends anually.
 It was a competition that would bring people together with so much joy and excitement.
 Even if my favorite team could never win, I had a lot of fun watching the tournament.
 Thus, I wanted to turn all this nostalgia, joy, and excitement into a game.
 Additionally, I have seen many text-based games that are focused on mystery or survival.
 However, it is extremely rare to find a text-based game for football.
 Hence why I decided to create a football game based on the Champions League.

+## Design Statement

+## Justification

+For this game, I will be using python which is, according to statisticstimes.org, the most used coding language in the world and the language I am most comfortable using.
+Additionally, according to cisin.com, Python is the most versatile language in the world.
+My text-based game will be coded on the MacOS system and on a Python editor called "PyCharm".
+Pycharm was chosen as it is simple and easy to code on.
+Furthermore, it is very easy to store files in.

+## Details

+My game, "Champions League Career", will be a text-based game that will allow users to play a Champions League tournament with real teams.
+The game will include a randomisation of the tournament bracket to ensure the game will differ each time the user plays.
+Furthermore, the games the user doesn't play will be simulated.
+The game will consist of decisions that have to be made by the users that will affect the outcome of a match.
+To win the game, one has to win every match and win the tournament.
+If one loses a match, it will be game over and they will have to replay the game.
+Each match will contain three to four decision points.
+Each decision point throughout the game differ from each other.
+The game will save the user's username, rating, and time spent on the game.
+Therefore, if the user were to play the game again, they can look at their previous score.

 # Criteria B: Design

 ## System Diagram